survivejs/site/posts/44-frzr-interview.md

 FRZR is a tiny view library (only 2 kB).
 It is so easy that I can teach you in 20 minutes how it works under the hood.
 It's also really really fast and versatile.

 Last week I actually did a presentation, where I built FRZR from scratch live, and that way explained how it works.
 It took me 40 minutes, but this week I'm giving another presentation where I have to do it 20 minutes.
-That tells something about the complexity.
+That tells something about the simplicity.

 To give you a better idea, consider the login form example below: